22% Off

 08:00 AM : Breakfast time

-09:30 AM : Start exploring the Hippi side - Visit Sanapur lake, Pampasarovar and Durga Temple, Vijaya Vittala Temple
+09:30 AM : Start exploring the Hippi side - Visit Sanapur lake, Vijaya Vittala Temple

 11:00 AM : Enjoy the coracle ride and cliff jumping and nearest waterfall